JesseAldridge/heroku_app_checker/README.md

 # Installation

-Note: I haven't yet tested these instructions, so there's probably a few rough edges here and there.
+Note: I haven't yet tested these instructions, so there are probably a few rough edges here and there.

 Clone the repo:  `git clone https://github.com/JesseAldridge/heroku_app_checker`